CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_pure_array.html.markdown

 To access the ith object of the results obtained, use `data.intersight_storage_pure_array.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `api_version`:(string) Major version of REST API supported by the Pure storage array.
+Will be used as constraint for implementation tasks.
+If REST API version is less than 2.4, then this property returns the major version 1, else returns 2.
 * `create_time`:(string) The time when this managed object was created.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.